 - Drill with a small wood bit (size according to screw size)

 Cost to Build a DIY Solar Drying Rack

-Because you can build this DIY solar drying rack with materials you already have on hand, it could virtually be built for little to no money at all.
+Despite other DIY solar projects that can cost you some money, you can build this DIY solar drying rack with materials you already have on hand, and it could virtually be built for little to no money at all.